 Lyme disease is currently the world’s fastest growing vector-borne infection.
 It is a bacterial illness which is spread by ticks (which are carried by deer) and can be contacted when they bite the skin.
 Lyme disease can cause abnormalities in the skin, joints, heart and nervous system.

-Aims of Course: To provide the learner with the knowledge to help prevent Lyme Disease (Borreliosis), Weils Disease (Leptospirosis) and Photodermatitis (caused by exposure to the sap of the Giant Hogweed) and Melanoma caused by exposure to sunlight.
+To provide the learner with the knowledge to help prevent Lyme Disease (Borreliosis), Weils Disease (Leptospirosis), Photodermatitis (caused by exposure to the sap of the Giant Hogweed) and Melanoma caused by exposure to sunlight.

 - Who is at risk

 - Signs and symptoms of Weils Disease